 Stand Up Paddleboarding with manatees

 Glad I’ve got your attention.
-Clearly the most amazing thing you could possibly do at Blue Springs State Park is interact with manatees.
-You cannot swim with them at Blue Spring State Park like you can at Crystal River, but if you stay just outside the boundary of the park, you can enjoy hanging out with manatees as they swim back and forth.
+Clearly the most amazing thing you could possibly do at Blue Springs State Park is observe or have an encounter with manatees.
+You cannot swim with them at Blue Spring State Park like you can at Crystal River, but if you stay just outside the boundary of the headspring area, you can enjoy hanging out with manatees as they swim back and forth.
 The main spring area is close to all water access during manatee season.

 I did a Stand Up Paddleboard (SUP) adventure with Paddleboard Orlando and it was mildly life changing, and now we go on our own all the time.
 We launched and then paddle up the St Johns River a few hundred yards to the edge of Blue Springs State Park.
 Here, we sat on our board and the manatees came to us and said hi.
 You cannot intentionally touch them but you can be present and they’ll interact with you.
 They are very curious.